Azure-Samples/scaling-stateful-java-ee-app-on-azure/README.md

 author: selvasingh, sadigopu
 ---

-# Scaling Stateful Java Apps on Azure
+# Scaling Stateful Java EE Apps on Azure

 This guide walks you through the process of scaling stateful Java EE on Azure, aka: